 But when it comes to written content, neither extreme brevity nor the digital equivalent of a tome is the solution to rising above your competitors.

-The question is: do short-form articles really serve your purpose?
-Many bloggers feel that the 500-700-word range (or less, in some cases) hits the sweet spot between keeping readers informed and losing their attention.
-And a lot has been made of the short attention span of savvy web surfers.
+Many bloggers feel that the 500- to 700-word range (or shorter, in some cases) hits the sweet spot between keeping readers informed and losing their attention.
+And a lot has been made of the short attention span of humans in the Digital Age.

-In short, you need to understand the opportunities that long-form content may provide.
-Instead of pandering to the lowest common denominator, a flaky bunch if ever there was one, consider that you can serve up quality content to an audience hungry for intellectual engagement.
-But you may have a few questions before you decide if this strategy is right for you.
+In short, you need to understand the opportunities that long-form content provides.
+Instead of pandering to the lowest common denominator, try serving up quality content to an audience hungry for cerebral engagement.

-Long-form content, put simply, is articles that feature 1,000+ words.
-Some people say the word count has to clock in at more than 1,200, while others insist it can’t be shy of 2,000.
-It all depends on who you ask, although once you get into the 4-5 page range, you’re bordering on belaboring the point, or you might as well make it a little longer and offer an e-book.
+Long-form content refers to articles of at least 1,000 words.
+Some say long-form content should clock in at over 1,500 words, while others insist it can’t be shy of 2,000.
+But once you get into the four- to five-page range, you’re bordering on belaboring the point — you might as well make it a little longer and offer an e-book!

 Let’s just agree that anything between 1,000 and 2,000 words fits the format.
-Long-form content serves a very specific purpose in that it allows blogs to break free of the restrictions imposed by the 500-word rule that has somehow become the end-all, be-all of blogging.
+Long-form content serves a very specific purpose: It allows blogs to break free of the restrictions imposed by the 500-word rule that was once the be-all and end-all of blogging.

-If your readership is tired of blogs that whet their appetites for knowledge and then disappoint them with short-form content that barely scratches the surface of a topic and offers no real, concrete, usable information, then long-form blog posts will give you the opportunity to deliver the value and complexity that content-hungry readers are seeking.
+If your readership is tired of blogs that whet their appetites for knowledge and then disappoint them with short-form content that barely scratches the surface of a topic and offers no real, concrete, usable information, then long-form blog posts will allow you to deliver the value and complexity that content-hungry readers are seeking.